 David John Baker, PhD is a data scientist and educator passionate about all things related to music, theory, and science.
 He's applied his data science skill set in academic, industry, and charity settings and currently serves as a lead instructor.

 Launch a career in tech with support from our Career Services

 After many years working with passionate students and helping them land fulfilling careers in tech, we’ve got a keen understanding of what goes into getting that first job.

 During your job search, you’ll meet weekly with your dedicated Career Coach.
-Coaches help with everything from C.V. review to interview prep, and help you tell your story to land your first job in cybersecurity.
+Coaches help with everything from résumé review to interview prep, and help you tell your story to get the job you want.